Illegal Recruitment of an Athlete: Texas Penal Code §32.441

 The Texas legislature codified this criminal offense in Texas Penal Code Section 32.441.
 The legislature did not update this law in 2023.
 Interestingly, this law has not been amended since 2015, even after the NCAA’s NIL reforms in 2021.

-The Penal Code codifies the Texas Illegal Recruitment of an Athlete law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+The Penal Code classifies the Texas Illegal Recruitment of an Athlete law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
 Learn more about the Texas offense of Illegal Recruitment of an Athlete below.

 What is the current Texas law about Illegal Recruitment of an Athlete?